suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 One of:
 1. A fallback/recovery image is provided so that a disrupted system can apply the SUIT Manifest again.
 2. Manifest Authors MUST construct Manifests in such a way that repeated partial invocations of any Manifest always results in a correct system state.
+Typically this is done by using Try-Each and Conditions to bypass operations that have already been completed.
 3. A journal of manifest operations is stored in nonvolatile memory.
 The journal enables the parser to re-create the state just prior to the disruption.
 This journal can, for example, be a SUIT Report or a journaling file system.

 AND